Mi6u3l/ironhack-technical-interview/README.md

 Whenever you rely on in-built `methods`, `prototypes` or `classes`, you are essentially using Object-Oriented Programming.

-#### Q: Why is it called Object-Oriented?

-In **OOP**, everything is considered to be modeled as an object.

-This abstraction can be taken all the way down to nuts and bolts for a car, or as broad as simply a car type with a year, make, and model.

 #### Q: What is functional programming?